-So who is correct?
+So, who is correct?

 On the other side of this debate there are a lot of positive features of detox diets as well.
 Encouraging more people to increase their hydration (water) levels, eat more fruit and vegetables, cut out refined carbohydrates, avoid excess stimulants (coffee, fizzy drinks) and lower their intake of saturated fats is no bad thing.
-As these recommendations should be the backbone to any eating plan for any goal.
+As these recommendations should form the backbone of any eating plan for any goal.

 Should I detox?